asouza/vraptor-streamable-pages/README.md

 # VRaptor streamable pages

-This projects aims to enable async rendenring of htmls using VRaptor.
-The inspiration came from Linkedin talk(http://engineering.linkedin.com/play/composable-and-streamable-play-apps).
+This projects aims to enable async rendering of htmls using VRaptor.
+The inspiration came from this Linkedin talk(http://engineering.linkedin.com/play/composable-and-streamable-play-apps).

 #Example